bobbesnl/growatt_thor/README.md

 - This often again requires **AP mode**

 As a fallback, you can temporarily run a TCP forwarder (e.g. `socat`) on port 9000 to forward traffic back to Growatt:

+install Advanced SSH & Web terminal add-on in Home Assistant.
+Start it and install socat: apk add socat

+Then run socat:
 /usr/bin/socat TCP-LISTEN:9000,fork,reuseaddr TCP:evcharge.growatt.com:80

+If you get a warning about address and port in use, you need to remove the Thor EV ocpp integration and restart HA
 ---

 ## Disclaimer / Warning